junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Often comes in:_  200 mg tablets (which have 155 mg.of chloroquine)

-_Dosage of_ chloroquine sulfate by mouth—200 mg tablets
+_Dosage of_ chloroquine sulfate by mouth, 200 mg tablets

 **For treatment of non-resistant malaria:**